bluesnowman/fphp-saber/README.md

 ````
 $object = Int32\Type::box(7);
 ````
-It is recommend that you use either the `make` method or the `box` instead of using the constructor when initializing a data type.
+It is recommend that you use either the `make` method or the `box` method instead of using the constructor when initializing a data type.

 To "unbox" a boxed object, call the `unbox` method on the respective class to get its value.